JohnnyClTam/jtplusjt/_posts/2020-06-28-vancouver.md

 # Brunch

-A weekend tradition, Vancouver has an abundant brunch scene.
-Avocado toasts, eggs benedict and fruit bowls can be found everywhere.
+A weekend tradition, Vancouver has an abundant brunch scene with bountiful Millenials who live at home and hipsters working tech jobs.
+Avocado toasts, eggs benedict and fruit bowls can be found along every corner across from the Starbucks.

 &nbsp;